logicalzero/gplab/README.rst

 gplab README
 ============

+> [!WARNING]
+> This branch is a very early work in progress.
+Do not use.

 gplab is (or will be) a framework for experimenting with genetic programming.
 Central to the project is a simple stack-based programming language called SCHLEP.
 SCHLEP was designed specifically for use in genetic programming; any string of bits is a valid, functioning program.